Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Fitting to QCT data

-For each condition in the equilibrium QCT dataset, we therefore determine the value of $U$ that matches $\langle \varepsilon_{v,s} \rangle_d (T,T_v=T)$, via a Newton iteration on Eq.~(\ref{eqn:Knab}).
-We now have the dependence of $U$ on $T$.
-This dependence is observed to be fit well by a linear relationship in inverse temperature space, as in Eq.~(\ref{eqn:NewFit_U}).
-The results are shown in Fig.~\ref{fig:MT_U}.
-Because we are interested in minimizing the error in vibrational energy decrease per dissociation, the model parameters $a_U$ and $U^*$ are determined by fitting to $\langle \varepsilon_{v,s} \rangle_d$ directly, by substituting Eq.~(\ref{eqn:NewFit_U}) into Eq.~(\ref{eqn:Knab}).
-In this fashion, we have computed the dependence of $U$ on $T$ based on the equilibrium vibrational energy change due to dissociation.
+For each temperature condition in the equilibrium QCT dataset, we therefore determine the value of $U$ that best matches $\langle \varepsilon_{\mathrm{v},s} \rangle_\mathrm{diss} (T,T_\mathrm{v}\!=\!T)$, via a Newton iteration on Eq.~(\ref{eq:Knab}).
+We now have the dependence of $U$ on $T$, which we observe to be fit well by the linear relationship in inverse temperature space that is Eq.~(\ref{eq:NewFit_U}).
+We confirm this by plotting the aggregate results of the fitting procedure in Fig.~\ref{fig:MT_U} for the six reactions of Table~\ref{tab:mmt_params}.
+Nitrogen dissociation data in Fig.~\ref{fig:MT_U}(a) were fit within the range $8\,000 \, \mathrm{K} \le T \le 30\,000\, \mathrm{K}$, oxygen dissociation data in Fig.~\ref{fig:MT_U}(b) were fit within the range $4\,000 \, \mathrm{K} \le T \le 13\,000\, \mathrm{K}$.

+By substituting Eq.~(\ref{eq:NewFit_U}) into Eq.~(\ref{eq:Knab}) we may end up determining the model parameters $a_U$ and $U^*$ by simply fitting to $\langle \varepsilon_{\mathrm{v},s} \rangle_\mathrm{diss} \, (T,T_\mathrm{v}=T)$ directly.
+In the end this means that the dependence of $U$ on $T$ is extracted entirely from the equilibrium vibrational energy change due to dissociation.
+The resulting values for $a_U$ and $U^*$ have been listed in Table~\ref{tab:mmt_params}.
+Note that these values for a given reaction differ between sub-tables~\ref{tab:td_variable} and \ref{tab:td_fixed} due to the precise values for $T_{\mathrm{D},s}$ employed.

-\subsection{Comparison of MMT Model with QCT Data}
+\subsection{Comparison of MMT model with QCT data}

-QCT data are compared to the model in Fig.~\ref{fig:N2_New_Fit} for nitrogen dissociation and Fig.~\ref{fig:O2_New_Fit} for oxygen dissociation.
-This modified Marrone-Treanor model is found to accurately fit all quantities of interest for all dissociation reactions.
+We now compare the original QCT data to the model prediction: in Fig.~\ref{fig:N2_New_Fit} for nitrogen dissociation and in Fig.~\ref{fig:O2_New_Fit} for oxygen dissociation.
+We find this modified Marrone-Treanor model to accurately fit all quantities of interest and for all dissociation reactions.